Table of Contents

 Lumbar spinal canal stenosis is not the same as a ruptured disk.
 A ruptured or “herniated” disk usually pinches 1 or 2 nerves at a time.
 The pain caused by a ruptured disk in the lumbar spine is usually easy to diagnose and is known as sciatica.
 Sciatica usually causes back pain that shoots down one leg along the path of the sciatic nerve.
 Sciatica can happen any time, not just when you stand up or start walking like it does with stenosis.

-Although your doctor can probably tell if you have stenosis by asking you about your symptoms, sometimes the doctor may order special tests and X-rays of the spine to make the diagnosis.
+Your doctor can probably tell if you have stenosis by asking you about your symptoms.
+Sometimes, doctors may order special tests and X-rays of the spine to make the diagnosis.

 If you have lumbar spinal canal stenosis, your treatment will depend on how bad your symptoms are.
 If your pain is mild and you haven’t had it long, you can try an exercise program or a physical therapy program.
 This can strengthen your back muscles and improve your posture.
 Your doctor may also prescribe medicine to help reduce inflammation (soreness and swelling) in your spine.
 If you have more severe symptoms, you may need to see a spine surgeon.
 The surgeon may recommend an operation to take the pressure off the nerves in your lower spine.
 This surgery works well for many people.